Arnaz87/aurovm/readme.md

 To install cobre, you need the Nim language.
 Run `make install` as the superuser, then you can run any cobre module with `cobre <module_name>`, the module has to be in the working directory or installed in the system.
 To install a cobre module run `cobre --install <file>`, the file has to have the module name.

+**Note**: The following uses sbt, which is very slow and memory heavy, the preferred way now is to use the [culang compiler](https://github.com/Arnaz87/culang).

 To compile a Cu language source file into a Cobre module, you need scala and sbt.
 Eenter the *scala* directory and run `sbt "cuJVM/run -f ../tests/pimontecarlo.cu -o out"`, which compiles the source code at *tests/pimontecarlo.cu* into a cobre module named *out* in the scala directory.